nidhipatel0318/NidhiBookStore/NidhiBookStore/README.txt

  10:59
  added the CoverTypeController.cs to Areas/Admin/Controller
- added thee Covertype folder to conroller and added the views and actions required

- error in creating the covertyp
+ added thee Covertype folder to conroller and added the views and actions required 12:08 error in creating the covertyp

+ MOVING AHEAD WITH PRODUCT
+ 12:15
+ CREATED A PRODUCT CLASS IN MODELS
+ ADDED THE DBSET

+ NOW ADDING THE MIGRATION
+ 12:16
+ 20231121171628_addProductToDb.Designer
+ added the migration
+ now updating the database
+ 12:17
+ updated the database